axllent/adguard-home-bg/README.md

 ### Web interface

 To start the web interface, simply run `adguard-home-bg server [-l <listen interface:port>]`.
 By default it listens on `0.0.0.0:8080`.
+There is also a [docker image](https://hub.docker.com/r/axllent/adguard-home-bg) available.

 ![AdGuard Home blocklist generator](screenshot.png "a title")